Neraaz/HTESP/docs/param.rst

 It has following keys and values.

 - **xlim/ylim**: List showing range of the plot along x- or y- direction.

+- **atomproj**: Cutoff for plotting atomic projection on phonon dispersion.

 - **bandproj**: Dictionary requires for projected band structure.